matthewdfuller/skysavvy-docs/README.md

 #### Is SkySavvy safe to use?
 Yes.
 The SkySavvy extension only runs on the Google Flights webpage and does not depend on any third-party code.
 API calls are made over HTTPS and do not include any personally-identifiable data.
 SkySavvy does not have any trackers or ads.

+#### Why does Chrome say the extension needs access to google.com?
+The Chrome Extension permissions model is limited to displaying the top-level domain in the "accept permissions" dialog.
+However, SkySavvy only runs on `https://www.google.com/travel/flights*`.
+SkySavvy does not have access to any other Google sites.

 #### SkySavvy is showing inaccurate data.
 Please report the issue (see [Support](#support) below).
 Unfortunately, with 10s of 1000s of combinations of airlines, aircraft, airports, and routes, we sometimes have inaccurate data.
 But we'll do our best to fix it!